 The Conney Conference on Jewish Arts supports the multiple ways in which historical narratives concerning Jewish identity in the arts are both fluid and contested and how, throughout history, those practices are culturally inscribed.
 We are interested in new interpretations, new theorizing and new ways of thinking about and visualizing Jewish culture through the arts and throughout history to the present and into the future.
 The Conney Project on Jewish Arts looks at all aspects of Jewish identity across multiple disciplines and through its biennial conference.
 We are interested in broadening this discourse to include any and all historical periods as well as geographical locations and expanded notions of inclusive Jewishness.
 We seek to open up new discussions that inspire critical debate around both traditional and contemporary approaches to creating and circulating work of Jewish content in literature, theater, the visual and performing arts as well as in art-related scholarly writing and research.
 We are interested in expanding the field of discourse surrounding Jewish identity in the histories and visual cultures of artmaking, scholarship, literature, music and other art related practices in which Jewishness exerts a significant presence.
 We welcome all models of presentation from artists and scholars ranging from the traditional to the performative and all people who wish to participate in this dialog are welcome.

-This gathering would not be possible without the generosity of the Marv and Babe Conney and their family, whose unwavering support allows us to do this important work.
+The Conney Project would not be possible without the generosity of Marv and Babe Conney and their family, whose unwavering support allows us to do this important work.